bruna-genz/mood-tracker-client/README.md

 OhMyMood! is a mobile application to track moods and emotions.
 According to studies, understanding your moods is helpful to manage them and feel better fast.
 If a person is more aware of their mood, they may better manage their lifestyles choices, make more informed decisions, prevent or avoid triggers of negative moods, resulting in a better quality of life.

 To use OhMyMood!, we require the user to sign up or log in.
 Every day, they can evaluate their mood with 5 different levels, represented by emojis.
-Also, they will have three questions to answer to better evaluate their emotions: “What went well today?”, “What went badly?”, and “What did your learn?”.
+Also, they will have three questions to answer to better evaluate their emotions: “What went well today?”, “What went badly?”, and “What did you learn?”.
 On the progress page, the user can check and compare the mood evaluations from the past.

 ### Home